AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/encryptor-modules.md

 When encrypting and decrypting via PGP, it is necessary to use a keychain and to create a private or public key (or both).

-For more information on public and private keys, see [Basic terms](../../workfront-fusion/get-started/basic-terms.md).
+For more information on public and private keys, see [Basic terms in Adobe Workfront Fusion](../../workfront-fusion/get-started/basic-terms.md).
 For more information on keychains, see [Keys in Adobe Workfront Fusion](../../workfront-fusion/connections/keys.md).

 ## Encryptor modules and their fields